wzmli/phyloglmm/response.md

 - It would also be beneficial to add an application of the method with biological data directly in the article.
 The more your article is associated with biological ideas, the more users you will reach in my opinion.

 **MLi: Thanks for the suggestion.
 This paper is written to be an application paper rather than a research paper.
-We have provided a real example from Garamszegi's ``Modern phylogenetic comparative methods and their application in evolutionary biology: concepts and practice'' in the repository.**
+We have provided a real example from Garamszegi's ``Modern phylogenetic comparative methods and their application in evolutionary biology: concepts and practice'' in the repository (we could add this if the editor thought it was appropriate, but we're up against the length limits for an application paper and would prefer not to open the can of worms of making this into a research paper ...**

 - Naming that class of models (even though it is still pglmm) could help the reader follow the results section and identify the method as well.